This guide compares Sling TV vs. Fubo. Keep reading to see how these two streaming services stack up.

 Sling TV

 Sling TV’s cheapest subscriptions seem to be purposely constructed to leave you feeling unsatisfied.
-The least expensive $35/month subscription comes with a solid mix of channels — but if you want to add more channels or extra features, Sling TV will nickel and dime you to death.
+The least expensive subscription comes with a solid mix of channels -- but if you want to add more channels or extra features, Sling TV will nickel and dime you to death.
 Once you start piling on add-ons, Sling TV is not a good deal compared to competing internet TV services.

 Bottom line: you really can save money with Sling TV, but only if you stick to the core plans and avoid buying extra features and channel packs.